Choosing how you organise and pay for care

 Option 4: Mixed Choice

-Option 4 provides you with the best of mixture of the options above.
+Option 4 provides you with the opportunity to use a mixture of the options above.

 Further information about Self-Directed Support